Yermehyaw/what-happens-when/README.rst

   - And lastly, data Transfer: Once the packets are successfully formed and verified, they are passed to the operating system for interpretation by the keyboard's universal HID driver which must have been previously installed on the user's PC.

+ - The interpretation of data packets by the HID universal keyboard driver also involves several key steps, the major steps include:
+  - Packet Reception: The HID driver is ready and receives  a different kind of input report, one which contain data packets structured according to the HID protocol from the USB host controller.
+Each report includes information about key states, such as which keys are pressed.
+  - Report Description: The HID driver uses a report descriptor to understand the format and meaning of the data.
+This descriptor defines the data structure, including the types of reports (input, output, feature) and the specific usages for each key, allowing the driver to interpret the raw data correctly.
+  - Mapping Usages to Actions: The driver maps the received HID usages (defined in the report descriptor) to corresponding scan codes or actions.
+For example, pressing the 'g' key generates a specific HID usage that the driver recognizes and translates into a scan code that the operating system can understand.
+  - Once the driver translates the HID data into scan codes, it communicates this information to the keyboard class driver (KBDCLASS.sys).The HID driver also includes mechanisms for error handling and ensuring data integrity, allowing it to manage any discrepancies in input reports.

+- Such driver processes at the abstraction layer of the USB connection, allows the operating system and other running applications to respond to the keystrokes by displaying letters in the web browser's search bar.

 *In the case of Virtual Keyboard (as in touch screen devices):*